dhbalaji/manjal-css/README.md

 # manjal-css

+Minimal CSS library for

+1. building layouts
-Minimal CSS library for building layouts & styling commonly used HTML components.
+2. styling commonly used HTML components
+3. complex parts like navbar

 > This is WIP